 A LITTLE ABOUT US

-The Oregon Soccer Referee Organization trains, develops, educates, and supports all of Oregon’s referees, assessors, instructors and assignors in order to serve the US Soccer affiliated leagues and competitions in our state
+The Oregon Soccer Referee Organization trains, develops, educates, and supports all of Oregon’s referees, ref mentors, ref coaches, and assignors in order to serve the US Soccer affiliated leagues and competitions in our state

 The Organization is governed by a Board of Directors; however, the OSRO’s mission is accomplished by a number of volunteers and staff.
 With the exception of the Ombudsman, SRA, and SYRA, all volunteers and staff members are appointed and directed by the Board of Directors.

 MEET OUR BOARD AND ADVISORY COMMITTEE:

 STATE REFEREE ADMINISTRATOR

 The State Referee Administrator is responsibile for overseeing the administrative and technical needs of the Oregon Referee Committee, maintaining referee numbers and development opportunities, and maintaining open lines of communication between Oregon’s referees, the Oregon Referee Committee, and U.S. Soccer.

 STATE YOUTH REFEREE ADMINISTRATOR